kristofferahl/Talks/README.md

-# Gitflow - Bringing order to chaos
+# Git from the ground up

-This is the [reveal.js](http://lab.hakim.se/reveal-js/) slides for my presentation on Git and Gitflow.
+This is the [reveal.js](http://lab.hakim.se/reveal-js/) slides for my presentation on Git.
 The slides are in Swedish!

-The images used are either licensed under Creative Commons, taken from the original Gitflow blogpost by Vincent Driessen or made by me.
+The images used are licensed under Creative Commons.

 ## Links
 - [A successful branching model](http://nvie.com/posts/a-successful-git-branching-model/)